rvergne/LandSeed/README.md

 Fulfill input file in the input folder.
 It's purpose is to compute terrain height on a specific position.

+Use the features functions inside it.
+You can also add functions in input file.

-To generate the shader, use the generate.py python script.
+To generate the shader, use the Generate.py python script.

 Your generated shader is in the output folder with a python script allowing you to try it.